 Halal certifiedWhey comes unflavoured as well as in Alpine vanilla and Dutch chocolate flavors and is available in 3 sizes: 1 lb, 2 lbs, and 5 lbs.
 Halal certification code: 175236

 - No Fillers, excipients, proprietary blends, and ion exchange

 - No Whey concentrate

 - Presence of xanthan gum, sucralose and beet powder

-The ProStar Whey protein comes in 3 versions: The unflavoured, the chocolate crème and the vanilla crème version and is Halal certified by IFANCA.
+The ProStar Whey protein comes in 3 versions: The unflavoured, the chocolate crème and the vanilla crème version and is no longer Halal-Certified by IFANCA

 This is a concentrate Whey with 25 grams of protein and 6 grams of BCAAs per servings.

 - 25 grams of protein per serving